rliebz/clip/README.md

   my-app hello [options]

 Flags:
-      --loud  Whether to pump up the volume to max --name  Who to greet
+  -l, --loud  Whether to pump up the volume to max
+      --name  Who to greet
   -h, --help  Print help and exit